Preconditioning Parametrized Linear Systems: Introduction

 Preconditioners are often essential for fast iterative solutions of linear systems of equations, but the computation of a good preconditioner can be expensive.
 Therefore, we consider {\em recycling preconditioners}, that is, updating a previous preconditioner and reusing the updated version for solving a new linear system.
 For a sequence of linear systems, this may provide a substantial reduction in cost compared with {\em recomputing} a new preconditioner for each system.
 We can also periodically compute a new preconditioner from scratch, which includes the important case of solving all systems with a single preconditioner.
 We refer to this as {\em reusing} the initial preconditioner.

 The main idea for our approach comes from \cite{AhujClar11}.
 Given a sequence of matrices, $\MA_k$, for $k = 0, 1, 2, \ldots$, and a good preconditioner $\MP_0$ for $\MA_0$, such that $\MA_0 \MP_0$ (or $\MP_0 \MA_0$) yields fast convergence, we could compute for each system the ideal map $\wh{\MN}_k$ such that \eqs \MA_k \wh{\MN}_k = \MA_0 \eqe and define the updated preconditioner as \eqs \MP_k = \wh{\MN}_k\MP_0. \eqe Then, $\MA_0\MP_0 = \MA_1\MP_1 = \dots = \MA_k\MP_k$, and $\MA_k \wh{\MN}_k \MP_0 = \MA_0 \MP_0$ will yield the same fast convergence for each $k$ as the original preconditioned system.
 In general, the matrix $\wh{\MN}_k \MP_0$ is never computed; in an iterative method, we can multiply vectors successively by these two matrices (which does lead to some overhead).
 If computing these maps can be made cheap and the initial preconditioner is very good, we obtain fast convergence for all systems at low cost.
-In some cases, as with the Flow matrices discussed in Section \ref{sec:ModRed}, the initial preconditioner does not result in fast convergence.
-If the preconditioner for the next system is better, then we recycle $\MP_1$.
+In some cases, as with the Flow matrices discussed in Section \ref{sec:ModRed}, the initial preconditioner may not result in fast convergence, for example, because the initial matrix $\MA_0$ is very ill-conditioned and/or far from diagonally dominant.
+In such a case, the preconditioner for another, more appropriate, system matrix $\MA_j$, $j>0$, may be chosen, and we recycle $\MP_j$.

 In this paper, we present a more general update scheme for recycling preconditioners by mapping one matrix to another for which we have a good preconditioner.
 This generalizes the approach in \cite{AhujClar11} (see next section) to any set of closely related matrices.
-We do not seek an exact map, but rather compute $\MN_k$ such that \eqs \MA_k \MN_k \approx \MA_0. \eqe
+We do not seek an exact map, but rather compute an approximate map $\MN_k$ such that \eqs \MA_k \MN_k \approx \MA_0. \eqe

-In Section \ref{sec:SAMs}, we review previous work on updating preconditioners and Sparse Approximate Inverses (SAI), the motivation for our proposed update scheme.
+In Section \ref{sec:SAMs}, we review previous work on updating preconditioners and Sparse Approximate Inverses (SAI), the technique motivating our proposed update scheme.
 We then introduce our update scheme, the Sparse Approximate Map (SAM) update.